 Portugal’s former PM Guterres leads race to be next UN chief

-Guterres received 11 “encourage” votes, two “discourage” votes and two “no opinion” during the informal vote by the 15-member Security Council, a slightly weaker showing than in the first round last month.
+Guterres received 11 “encourage” votes, two “discourage” votes and two “no opinion” during the secret informal vote by the 15-member Security Council, a slightly weaker showing than in the first round last month.

 Serbia’s former foreign minister Vuk Jeremic made a surprisingly strong showing, taking the second spot with eight “encourage” votes, four “discourage” votes and three “no opinion”.